Jan. 05, 2023

 The clinical manifestations of intrauterine cocaine exposure fall into the following 3 major categories: (1) maternal-fetal effects, (2) physical and neurologic effects noted at birth, and (3) long-term behavioral consequences.

 Prenatal cocaine also alters fetal behaviors.
-Serial ultrasound studies of cocaine-exposed fetuses (Hume et al 1989) have revealed abnormal sleep states, prolonged eye scanning, vigorous or continuous sucking, and excessive fetal movements, all of which may persist into the neonatal period.
+Serial ultrasound studies of cocaine-exposed fetuses (57) have revealed abnormal sleep states, prolonged eye scanning, vigorous or continuous sucking, and excessive fetal movements, all of which may persist into the neonatal period.

 Exposed fetuses may also have withdrawal signs while in utero.
 Indeed, fetuses withdrawing from cocaine display symptoms similar to their withdrawing mothers, including irritability, repetitive yawning, and abnormal arousal.
 The disorganization of fetal behavior has been correlated with the magnitude of maternal cocaine use.